CS-SI/eodag/docs/getting_started_guide/configure.rst

 * To provide credentials (e.g. login/password, API key, etc.) required to download (and search sometimes) products with a provider
 * To specify the search priority of a provider
 * To indicate where to download products, whether to extract them or not, etc.
-* To dynamically update a provider or a new one
+* To update a provider or add a new one

 This page describes how to configure `eodag` both for interacting with its API or its command line interface.